Building Network Models

 Phase 2 – Reporting & Handover

-This final, yet imported process explains the precise methodology employed during the project, and more importantly, the issues experienced during the model build.
+This final, yet important process explains the precise methodology employed during the project, and more importantly, the issues experienced during the model build.
 Our clients appreciate our attention to detail in our reporting process, not only covering the calibration process and performance of the system, but also identifying any operational issues in the system and advising our clients on ways to optimise and improve.